aceofgreens/aceofgreens.github.io/content/articles/2025-01-08-formalizing_trial_and_error.md

 \nabla_\theta J(\theta) = \mathbb{E}_{\tau \sim \pi_\theta(\tau)} \left[ \sum_{t=1} \nabla_\theta \log \pi_\theta(a_t | s_t) \Big( \sum_{t=1}r_{t} \Big) \right] \approx  \frac{1}{N} \sum_{i=1}^N \sum_{t=1} \nabla_\theta \log \pi_\theta(a_t^i | s_t^i) \Big( \sum_{t=1}r_{t}^i \Big).
 $$

 Here the sum of rewards uses the same index $t$ because it is factored out from the innermost sum and there is no ambiguity.
 The same value multiplies all the innermost terms.
-This setup is the classic REINFORCE algorithm.
+This setup is the classic REINFORCE algorithm [1].
 To train the algorithm, we roll-out a trajectory and update the policy weights as $\theta' = \theta + \eta \nabla_\theta J(\theta)$.
 The collected trajectory is discarded.
 No replay buffers are used.
 We can also roll-out a batch of trajectories and perform a batched update with them.
 But we cannot perform multiple sequential updates on the same trajectory (not yet).

 Note that the REINFORCE algorithm simply formalizes the idea of "trial and error".
 The agent has to experience different rewards in order to get a sense of what works and the likelihood of which actions should be maximized.
 If the reward is the same everywhere, the agent doesn't learn because it does not learn to prioritize one action at the expense of another one.
 Same thing happens if the reward is zero - the agent does not learn.
 Thus, optimal policy learning is a *search* task.
 Unlike classification, regression, or other supervised tasks, here the agent requires variability in the reward in order to search more efficiently.